MBuchalik/react-controller-pattern/README.md

 ## Conclusion

-The Controller Pattern defines a strict separation between business logic and presentation.
+The Controller Pattern strictly separates business logic and presentation.
 The downside of this pattern is that you need to write more code in the first place.
 However, you should remember that you will probably read your code much more often than writing it (see https://devblogs.microsoft.com/oldnewthing/20070406-00/?p=27343 and https://www.goodreads.com/quotes/835238-indeed-the-ratio-of-time-spent-reading-versus-writing-is).
 Thus, investing in a clear component structure will help you stay productive in the long run.

 ## Bonus tips